WE GO TO BATTLE TO PROTECT YOUR FREEDOM

 Henderson Drug Crimes Attorney

-Penalties for Drug Possession in Henderson, NC
+Penalties for Drug Possession in North Carolina

 - Schedule I. The most dangerous and addictive drugs, such as LSD, heroin, and ecstasy.
-Possession of Schedule I drugs is a Class I felony, punishable with 3 to 24 months in state prison and fines.
+Possession of Schedule I drugs is a Class I felony, punishable by 3 to 24 months in state prison and fines.

 - Schedule II.
 Slightly less dangerous than Schedule I, but still highly addictive.
 These drugs include cocaine, methadone, methamphetamines, and opium.
 Class 1 misdemeanor with penalties of 1 to 120 days in jail and fines.